Club León: León Stadium

 Estadio León (unofficially known as "Nou Camp") is a football stadium in León, Guanajuato, Mexico.
-The stadium hosts Club León and some lower division teams and subsidiaries.
-It is also used for special events such as presentations and musicals.
+The stadium is home to Club León.
+It is also used for special events.

-Construction of the stadium started on August 18, 1965, and at the end of 1966, the finished building that would house Los Esmeraldas was completed.

-On 1 February 1967, the stadium was inaugurated with a match between Santos of Brazil and River Plate of Argentina, ending in a 2–1 victory for Santos.
+The construction of the stadium commenced in August 1965 and was finalized by the end of 1966.
+On 1 February 1967, the stadium was inaugurated with a match between Santos and River Plate.
+Santos won the match 2–1.

-Estadio León has hosted 2 World Cups: the first was 1970 FIFA World Cup, with guests like West Germany, Peru, Bulgaria and Morocco, as well as hosting the quarterfinal game between West Germany and England; and the 1986 FIFA World Cup. the stadium hosted group matches featuring the Soviet Union, France, Hungary and Canada, as well as a second-round match between the USSR and Belgium.
+The stadium has hosted two FIFA World Cups: the 1970 FIFA World Cup, when the stadium hosted the likes of West Germany, Peru, Bulgaria and Morocco, as well as the quarter-final between West Germany and England; and the 1986 FIFA World Cup, when the stadium hosted the Soviet Union, France, Hungary and Canada, as well as a second-round match between the USSR and Belgium.

-On 8 March 2017, judiciary officials of the city of León determined that ownership of Estadio Leon is the property of previous Club Leon owners Zermeño Reyes and Héctor González.
+On 8 March 2017, following a protracted period of legal disputes, a resolution was reached determining that the Estadio León was the property of the former Club León owners, Zermeño Reyes and Héctor González.

+On 18 June 2018, Grupo Pachuca unveiled the new stadium project, dubbed the Nuevo Estadio León.
+It was projected to have a capacity of 35,000 spectators and was scheduled for completion in 2023.

-On 9 October 2020, the club departed from the stadium following a ruling that transferred ownership to a private interest.
-As a result, the club declared it would play its remainder of tournament matches at Estadio Victoria, home stadium of Club Necaxa.
-The club returned following one match at their temporary stadium.
+On 9 October 2020, Club León left the stadium following a ruling on the transfer of ownership.
+Consequently, the club decided to play the remainder of the season at Estadio Victoria, home of Club Necaxa.
+Club León returned to the stadium after one game.

-The stadium is planned to become a historical stadium with parts of the stadium being converted into a museum.
-Talks are in place to start building a new stadium in León for the future team though there is no set date.
+On 15 July 2021, Grupo Pachuca announced that they had reached an agreement to purchase Estadio León.
+It was later revealed that the local government had financed the deal with an interest-free loan.

+On 15 September 2023, Grupo Pachuca announced the cancellation of the new stadium project.
+The decision was made due to the inability to carry out the project.
+Instead, the Estadio León will undergo renovations.